scientific-python/cookie/docs/pages/guides/style.md

 There are other configuration options, such as `target-version`, which selects the minimum version you want to target (primarily for `"UP"` and `"I"`)
-{% include rr.html id="RF002" %}, the `src` list which tells it where to look for top level packages (mostly for "I" codes, which also have a lot of custom configuration options) {% include rr.html id="RF003" %}, `typing-modules`, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and `typing_extensions` based on Python version).
+{% rr RF002 %}, the `src` list which tells it where to look for top level packages (mostly for "I" codes, which also have a lot of custom configuration options) {% rr RF003 %}, `typing-modules`, which helps apply typing-specific rules to a re-exported typing module (a common practice for unifying typing and `typing_extensions` based on Python version).
 There's also a file `exclude` set, which you can override if you are running this entirely from pre-commit (default excludes include "build", so if you have a `build` module or file named `build.py`, it would get skipped by default without this).

 Here are some good error codes to enable on most (but not all!) projects:

 - `E`, `F`, `W`: These are the standard flake8 checks, classic checks that have stood the test of time.
-- `B`: This finds patterns that are very bug-prone.
+- `B`: This finds patterns that are very bug-prone. {% rr RF101 %}
-  {% include rr.html id="RF101" %}
 - `I`: This sorts your includes.
 There are multiple benefits, such as smaller diffs, fewer conflicts, a way to auto-inject `__future__` imports, and easier for readers to tell what's built-in, third-party, and local.
 It has a lot of configuration options, but defaults to a Black-compatible style.
-  {% include rr.html id="RF102" %}
+  {% rr RF102 %}
 - `ARG`: This looks for unused arguments.
 You might need to `# noqa: ARG001` occasionally, but it's overall pretty useful.
 - `C4`: This looks for places that could use comprehensions, and can autofix